rameenbabarr/personalized-newspaper/README.md

 python -m src.cli send               # same as preview, then email the PDF
 ```

 `preview` does not send mail. `--sample` is the layout check.
-Meen (below) runs that same code from the chat, and can email a printed edition afterwards.
+The chatbot (below) runs that same code from the chat, and can email a printed edition afterwards.

 Output lands in `editions/YYYY-MM-DD/` (JSON, TeX, PDF, images).
 Logs are in `logs/`.